turfptax/ugit/README.md

 ## About ugit

-THis is meant to clone an entire micropython repository to an internet enable micropython microcontroller
+This is meant to clone an entire micropython repository to an internet enable micropython microcontroller.
+You can use it to periodically update the entire ESP32 micropython file structure to match an open github repository.

+If there are files that you want to be left intact on the ESP32 regardless of the changes done to the github repository.
+Just add the file name in ignore_files array.
+Located on line 27 of ugit.py.

 ugit functions:
 * ugit will update the internal file structure of an ESP32 with a github repository
 * Files Folders and file Deletions are updated to the board
-* Specify which repository, ingore files, and user inside of ugit_config.py
+* Specify which repository, ingore files, and user inside of ugit.py

 With ugit you can update a micropython board with a complete micropython library from github.